-Employees shall not smoke in a Boardowned vehicle used to transport students.
 Employees may not use any District facility, vehicle, electronic communication system, equipment, or materials to perform outside work.
 These items (including security codes and electronic records such as e-mail) are District property.

 District-owned telecommunication devices shall be used primarily for authorized District business purposes.
 However, occasional personal use of such equipment is permitted.